 - identify the child at risk of, or experiencing, neglect and abuse and act on professional observation and judgement

 - respond to the child at risk of, or experiencing, abuse and make a report in accordance with the

 - support their workforce to respond to child abuse through policies, procedures and training and ensure they are able to meet their legislative requirements under the:

-The Department of Education and Training regulates licensed early childhood services in Victoria.
+The Department regulates approved and licensed early childhood services in Victoria.